Data Protection in Contracts Under GDPR Explained

 SCCs don’t replace the main agreement; they complement it.
 Their inclusion ensures transferred data retains its protection even under non-EU/UK jurisdictions.
 However, businesses must review whether SCC terms can truly be followed given local laws.
 In some cases, additional steps—like encryption, limited access, or restrictions on onward transfers—may be required to secure compliance and minimize exposure across complex global supply chains.

 Transparency matters here: contracts should explicitly state where processing occurs, rather than relying on vague phrases like “data may be processed globally.”
 Clear statements build confidence for audits and prove compliance in regulator inquiries.
-Platforms like ClearContract’s AI-powered contract review feature can automatically detect cross-border clauses and flag inconsistencies, keeping contract portfolios aligned with the latest guidance.
+ClearContract’s AI Contract Review module automatically detects cross-border clauses and flags inconsistencies against your playbook, keeping contract portfolios aligned with the latest guidance.

 Key Takeaways